-- c) Through effective community planning and design the Town can foster an image of East Gwillimbury that recognizes and promotes the high quality of the rural, natural, and built environment.
-The Town encourages: - The appropriate retention and enhancement of the distinctive rural landscape and the built and natural features within the area, historic buildings, watercourses, and woodlots that contribute to the image of the Town; and, - ii.
+- c) Through effective community planning and design, the Town can foster an image of East Gwillimbury that recognizes and promotes the high quality of the natural and built environment.
+The Town encourages: - i.
+The appropriate retention and enhancement of distinctive built and natural features within the area, historic buildings, watercourses and woodlots that contribute to the image of the Town; and, - ii.
 The thoughtful siting of landmark buildings of significant form and use at appropriate locations within the Town to enhance their visual and functional use and the creation of gateways and destinations that enhance the experience of residents and visitors as they move through the various elements of East Gwillimbury's urban structure.